Meal planning can be hard. Like really hard.

-Or at least it has been in the past for me.
+Or at least it has been for me in the past.
 However, I think meal planning is like anything else that you want to succeed at.

 To be successful at something I think you have to uncover WHY you want to achieve it.

 I believe it is the same for meal planning.
 You have to discover your WHY if you are going to succeed at making it part of your lifestyle each week.

 I have been wanting to make some big lifestyle changes.
 One of these changes was consuming a a healthy diet and having an active lifestyle to improve our health.

 Meal planning for me is about serving my family as well as serving my body.
 One of the lessons I have learned from my husband fighting cancer is that without our health we can do nothing and there are so many things I want to do!

 Finding a reason that truly inspires you even more than just wanting to look a little better in your bikini and meal planning gets a whole lot easier.

 Besides my husband’s health and the motivation to fuel his body with the best cancer fighting foods, here are three other reasons why I make meal planning an intentional discipline each week: